axeprpr/excel-ai-analysis/README.md

 - `model`
 - `base_url`
 - `api_key`
+- `embedding_provider`
+- `embedding_model`
+- `embedding_base_url`
+- `embedding_api_key`
 - `default_chart_mode`
 - `mcp_server_url`

-These settings are stored locally and are currently used as configuration input rather than as a fully wired LLM execution layer.
+These settings are stored locally and are actively used by the query stack.

 If `provider`, `model`, `base_url`, and `api_key` are all configured, the query layer will first try an OpenAI-compatible SQL generation request and then fall back to the built-in planner if that request fails or returns unsafe SQL.

+If `embedding_provider`, `embedding_model`, and `embedding_base_url` are configured, the planner will also run embedding-based schema retrieval before SQL planning.
+If remote embedding retrieval fails, the service falls back to a local embedding strategy rather than failing the query outright.

 ### Session APIs